Regulating the Election – Overview of Elections Canada and the Federal Electoral System Briefing Book (October 2021)

 Written opinions, guidelines and interpretation notes

 Since 2014, the CEA has included the requirement to issue written opinions, guidelines and interpretation notes (OGIs) on the application of the Act to registered parties, electoral district associations, candidates, nomination contestants and leadership contestants.
-OGIs may be issued following consultations with all registered parties and the Commissioner of Canada Elections (CCE).
+OGIs may be issued following consultations with all registered parties and the Commissioner of Canada Elections.
 Elections Canada must respond to all OGI requests from political parties.

 OGIs fall into two categories: (1) written opinions and (2) guidelines and interpretation notes.
 Written opinions are issued only at the request of a political party (through its chief agent) and concern the application of a provision of the CEA to a specific activity or practice that a political entity proposes to engage in.
-Written opinions are binding on the CEO and the CCE and have precedential value.
+Written opinions are binding on the CEO and the Commissioner and have precedential value.

 Guidelines and interpretation notes are for information only and can be issued either on Elections Canada's initiative or at the request of a political party.
 Guidelines and interpretation notes address the application of the CEA (often of specific provisions) and are developed to provide a general explanation of Elections Canada's treatment of a certain type of activity under the CEA.
 Guidelines and interpretation notes are not binding.